up42/docs/source/getting-started/first-job-run.rst

 :term:`data block` for the satellite imagery, and one :term:`processing block` for the land cover classification.
 We already ran the workflow for you, explore the results in the **Jobs** section.

-This demo workflow takes a **satellite image**, clips it to an :term:`area of interest (AOI)<AOI>` near Berlin, Germany, and **classifies the land cover classes**.
-The example is using the :ref:`Landsat 8 <sentinelhub-landsat8-aoiclipped-block>` sensor.
-The effective resolution is 15 meters, i.e. one pixel in the image represents 15 meters on the ground.

 .. figure:: demo_blocks.png
-   :scale: 45%
+   :scale: 40%
    :align: center
    :alt: Blocks used in the Demo workflow.

+This demo workflow takes a **satellite image**, clips it to an :term:`area of interest (AOI)<AOI>` near Orford, UK, and **classifies the land cover**.
+The example is using the :ref:`Landsat 8 <sentinelhub-landsat8-aoiclipped-block>` sensor.
+The effective resolution is 15 meters, i.e. one pixel in the image represents 15 meters on the ground.

 .. figure:: demo_sat_result.png
    :align: center
    :alt: AOI for demo project in the UK near the sea and the river Ore

-   Landsat 8 image and the land cover classification result.
+   Landsat 8 image and the resulting land cover classification

 Run your first job
 -------------------